Anum-2017/Spec-Kit-Plus-Guides/README.md

 ## 📚 What is Spec-Kit Plus?

-**Spec-Kit Plus** is a fork of GitHub's Spec Kit for Spec-Driven Development, with additional patterns and templates for building agentic AI systems.
+**Spec-Kit Plus** is a practical fork of GitHub's Spec Kit for **Spec-Driven Development**, with additional patterns and templates for building agentic AI systems.

 The project uses the `specifyplus` or `sp` CLI commands.